lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_002_dotty_new_syntax_and_indentation_based_syntax/README.md

   - Repeat this by compiling the test code (`Test / compile`).
   - Explore the changes applied by the rewrites (you can use the `git diff` command for this).
-  - Repeat the process for another rewrite.
+  - Repeat the process for the next rewrite, so that you end up with code using the New Control Structures syntax and the Fewer Braces syntax.

+> For the remainder of the exercises in this course, we will use the New Control
+> Structure syntax and the Fewer Braces syntax.

 ## Source code formatting & Markdown viewer in IntelliJ